pi-kappa-devel/markets/README.md

 The equilibrium model adds the market-clearing condition to the demand and supply equations of the system.
-For the system to be identifiable, at least one variable in the demand side must not be present on the supply side and vice versa.
+For the system to be identifiable, at least one variable on the demand side must not be present on the supply side and vice versa.
 This model assumes that the market observations always represent equilibrium points in which the demanded and supplied quantities are equal.
 The model can be estimated using